Home

 The strategy of the Fund is to invest in a globally diversified portfolio of best-in-class, next generation real estate and infrastructure companies that are listed in developed markets.
 These companies are likely to benefit from the digitalisation of economies, changing the way we work, live and play.

-Over the course of the month, the Fund performed positively, with NAV increasing by 2.8% (C Acc GBP).
-Since launch, NAV has increased by 3.2% (C Acc GBP).
-In comparison, the global real estate index has increased by 9.0%*.
-During January, the logistics and cell towers subsectors delivered positive returns, returning 3.2%** and 0.1%**, respectively.
-The networks and data centres sectors delivered negative returns, falling 0.2%** and 1.0%**, respectively.
+Over the course of the month, the NAV decreased by 4.9% (C Acc GBP).
+Since launch, NAV has decreased by 0.3% (C Acc GBP).
+In comparison, the global real estate index has increased by 4.4%*.
+During March, the towers sub-sector performed the best, delivering 0.3%**.
+The networks sub-sector also performed positively, increasing by 0.1%*.
+Logistics and data centres performed negatively, dropping by 2.8%** and 4.5%** respectively.

 *MSCI World IMI Core Real Estate IMI GBP